Destinywaya9/QCC-Bench/README.txt

 QTET Simulation Package
 =======================

-This package contains the simulation outputs, datasets, and supporting files created in the current conversation.
+This package contains the simulation outputs, datasets, and supporting files created by Destiny Machwaya.
+Copyright ©️ 2015-Present.

 Contents
 --------